 The Post Engagement metric measures the level of interaction or activity that a certain post generates on Facebook, including likes, comments, shares, reactions, and clicks.

-The number of times your Page's promoted videos played for at least 30 seconds, or for nearly their total length if they're shorter than 30 seconds.
-For each impression of a video, we'll count video views separately and exclude any time spent replaying the video.
+The number of times your Page's videos played for at least 30 seconds, or for nearly their total length if they're shorter than 30 seconds, after people clicked play.
+During a single instance of a video playing, we'll exclude any time spent replaying the video.

 The number of times your Page's videos played for at least 10 seconds, or for nearly their total length if they're shorter than 10 seconds.
 During a single instance of a video playing, we'll exclude any time spent replaying the video.